 videos you may be able to get it by using View > source in your browser and searching for "flv".

 Sometimes (in fact, increasingly), you just can't find it...

-Note that the speed control is easy to use (see the red circle below).
+The speed control is an easy to use slider (see the red circle below).

 Note that you may need to click on "status bar" under the "View" menu to get the control.

 Here's a demonstration: https://ecorner.stanford.edu/authorMaterialInfo.html?mid=1527 Try using the 75% speed on the media player.

 1) Read (III) above and think about what it means to both your everyday listening and especially your independent project work.
 This should only take about 5-10 minutes, but it's a very important 5-10 minutes.
 Come to class next week with any questions you might have after going through it.
 For previous classes, this seems to have been one of the more challenging concepts in this course.

 2) Ecorner with Marissa Mayer (former Google VP and CEO of Yahoo): trying different speeds.
 Note, for reference, the Carly Fiorina clip on selective information was at 144 words per minute (wpm).
 Be sure the captions are turned off so that you can just test your listening.